oracle/node-oracledb/INSTALL.md

 Node-oracledb binaries can be copied between compatible Windows systems.

-After node-oracledb has been built on the source computer, copy the `node_modules\oracledb` directory to the destination computer's `node_module` directory.
+After node-oracledb has been built or installed on the source computer, copy the `node_modules\oracledb` directory to the destination computer's `node_module` directory.

 Both computers must have the same version and architecture (32-bit or 64-bit) of Node.js.

 Oracle client libraries of the same architecture as Node.js should be in the destination computer's `PATH`.
+They may alternatively be in the directory `node_modules\oracledb\build\Release` where the `oracledb.node` binary is located.
 Note the Oracle client library versions do not have to be the same on different computers, but node-oracledb behavior and features may then differ.